strongloop/strongloop.com2/_posts/2019-08-14-learning-interceptor-part2.md

 ## Apply `@intercept` Decorator at the Method Level

 After defining the interceptor function, you can now use this as a method-level or class-level decorator.
-For class-level interceptor, you just apply it on the class, i.e.
+For class-level interceptor, you just apply it on the class, like this.

 ```ts
 @intercept(validateOrder)